 At the end of the tunnel, you will be judged and it will look to see if you’re innocent or guilty!
 Is your conscience clear?

 It was probably the coolest part of the theme park so definitely check it out!

-This was made to get from the top of the hill down to the bottom and they originally even put red light bulbs to in the tigers eyes!
-Make sure you check this one out.
+This was made to get from the top of the hill down to the bottom and they originally even put red light bulbs in the tiger’s eyes!

 If you’re looking for something different to do in Singapore or just looking for more free attractions to save your dollar, look no further than here.

 I had such a great time exploring Haw Par Villa and the 10 courts of hell were my cup of tea.
 You definitely won’t regret it.